COMCIFS/cif_api/README.md

   Considerable effort was devoted, however, to restricting implementation code to the intersection of standard C90 and standard C99, and additionally to avoiding code that has different meaning in C and C++.
-With very few caveats, any compiler that is compliant with any one of C90, C99, C2011, C++98, or C++2011 should be able to build the project.
+With very few caveats, any compiler that is compliant with any one of C89/C90, C99, C2011, C++98, or C++2011 should be able to build the project.
+Building with a C++ compiler may require using the `--disable-c89-enforcement` configuration option, however.

  * At present, the `--enable-extra-warnings` configuration option is effective only for gcc.